DspreadOrg/qpos/docs/post-transaction.md

 		}
 ```

-After send the pin keyboard coordinate position to the D20 device, the you can click the pin keyboard, and you can get the input pin count on the callback method onReturnGetPinInputResult
+After sending the pin keyboard coordinate position to the D20 device, then you can click the pin keyboard, and you can get the input pin count on the callback method onReturnGetPinInputResult

 ```java
 		@Override
 		public void onReturnGetPinInputResult(int num) {